mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

  - Determining if the packets were received without corruption by the destination computer.
  - The format of the data contained in the packets.

-In other words, *IP* defines **how to create connections** between multiple systems, simplifying potentially complex network topology by  *hiding* it or *abstracting* the details away.
+In other words, *IP* defines **how to create connections** between multiple hosts, simplifying potentially complex network topology by  *hiding* it or *abstracting* the details away.
 But without additional standard protocols defined on top of it, you should have realized by now that it really is not of much practical use when defining **how multiple systems shall communicate**.
 Think about why for a few minutes.

 #### IPv4 Addresses